Dedication. Transparency. Results.

 Whistleblowers who report their employer's violations are protected under the False Claims Act.
 They also may be entitled to compensation, particularly if they assist the government in recovering funds.

-Justice Litigation Attorneys delivers stilled legal representation in whistleblower claims for employees across Florida.
+Justice Litigation Associates PLLC delivers skilled legal representation in whistleblower claims for employees across Florida.
 We know what is at stake in these cases.
 We can advise you of your rights and your legal options so you can make informed choices that are truly in your best interests.

 Our founder, Tampa whistleblower attorney Chad Justice, has successfully represented thousands of wronged employees and brings a fresh, unique perspective to whistleblower actions.
 He can effectively preserve your rights.

-Contact our Tampa whistleblower lawyer online today to arrange a free, confidential consultation.
+Contact our Tampa whistleblower lawyer online or call (800) 219-1324 for a confidential consultation.

 -